This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 CONCLUSIONS

-The study demonstrated that Airstride® boots actively reduce heat buildup through convection cooling, while the two comparison boots labeled “breathable” trapped heat and moisture, resulting in elevated tendon temperatures and sweat saturation.
+Our study demonstrated that Airstride® boots actively reduce heat build up through convection cooling during exercise.
+By contrast, the two comparison boots labelled as “breathable” trapped heat and moisture, producing elevated tendon surface temperatures and sweat saturation.
+This highlights how misleading fabric claims can be as airflow is restricted.

-It is important to note that this study measured temperatures immediately after exercise.
-It is reasonable to expect that in the absence of convection cooling, skin temperatures under the Airstride® boots may equilibrate upward toward the horse’s core body temperature during rest post-exercise.
+It is important to note that these measurements were taken immediately after exercise, when airflow through the Airstride® designs was still active.
+In the absence of convective cooling, such as during rest, it is reasonable to expect that skin temperatures under any boot may equilibrate upward toward the horse’s core body temperature.

 E. WALFISH - AIRSTRIDE® 2024 STUDY